 The modified individual entry age normal cost method of valuation was used in determining actuarial liabilities and normal cost.
-This method was effective October 1, 2000.
 Under this method, the present value of future normal cost equals the present value of all future benefits less the present value of future employee contributions less the greater of the actuarial accrued liability or the actuarial value of assets where the total cost is not less than zero.